yagnik1505/SpringBoot-Backend/src/guide.md

 ## Authentication

-The application uses HTTP Basic Authentication.
+The application uses session-based authentication.
 When accessing protected endpoints, you must include proper authentication credentials.
 There are two ways to authenticate:

 1. **Login Endpoint:** Use the `/auth/login` endpoint to authenticate and receive a session ID
 2. **HTTP Basic Auth:** Include the `Authorization` header with Base64-encoded credentials

 Authentication flow:
-1. Register a user through `/auth/register` or `/users/register`
+1. Register a user through `/auth/register`, `/auth/admin/register`, or `/users/register`
 2. Login using username and password
-3. Include the session ID or authentication header in subsequent requests
+3. Include the session ID cookie (JSESSIONID) in subsequent requests

 ## User Roles